ethkav03/PowerApps-Portfolio/README.md

 ## OnePMO Canvas
 - Project management tool for the engineering department.
 - Includes multiple approval and review cycle functions and email flows.
-- Custom function built using powerapps and sharepoint.
+- Custom functions built using powerapps and sharepoint.
+- Integration with external PMO apllication using Power Automate

 ## Engineering Dashboard
 <p>